 Note: Randomize is applied every time you save the file.
 So it is not possible to save the same reference file with the same random patch order twice.
-If it is however wanted, we recommend the following workaround: Save your chart with Randomize and open the generated reference to save it again using Normal.
+If it is however wanted, we recommend the following workaround: Save your chart with Randomize and open the generated reference to save it again using a Normal patch distribution.

-- Scan Options such as chart size, Rows per page and Gap Size are stored in the reference file.
-When measuring the test chart using the Measure Tool (v2, included from ColorAnt 5), all supported measuring devices that have Setup Wizards (for example the i1iO, Konica-Minolta FD-9 and the Barbieri devices) can read out this data and automatically import it.
+Chart defining data such as chart size, Rows per page and Gap Size are stored in the reference file.
+When measuring the test chart using the Measure Tool, all supported measuring devices that have Setup Wizards (for example the i1iO, Konica-Minolta FD-9 and the Barbieri devices) read out this data and automatically import it.